msa-ali/youtility/readme.md

 ## Features

-- Download YouTube videos and playlists by URL
+- Download YouTube videos, shorts and playlists by URL
 - Support for multiple formats such as video and audio.
 - User-friendly interface